Ivanka Trump showcased her patriotic spirit while sporting Team USA gear at the 2018 Winter Olympics in Pyeongchang

 No matter where she goes, Ivanka is always dressed to impress and has a gracious smile at the ready.
 After a whirlwind two days in South Korea, the first daughter probably can’t wait to get home to her three children.

-Samantha Chang is a financial editor who writes about politics at BizPac Review and about business at CCN.
-She is a law school graduate and an alum of the University of Pennsylvania who enjoys finance, flowers, and fitness.
-You can follow her on Twitter at @Samantha_Chang.
+Samantha Chang is a financial editor who writes about politics at BizPac Review, about business at CCN, and general news at HVY.
+She is a law school graduate and an alum of the University of Pennsylvania.
+You can find her on Twitter at Samantha_Chang.